Major in African Studies

 A total of nine courses are required, of which six must be courses with wholly African content, totaling a minimum of twenty-seven credit hours.
 The remaining three courses may be courses that feature a theoretical or thematic focus with 1/3 to 1/2 African content as case studies or other examples.
 A minimum of four courses must be at the 300 or 400 level.
 Students are encouraged to strengthen their work in the major by participating in study or research abroad through one of Emory's approved programs in Africa.
 Courses taken as part of study abroad that meet the above content requirements are accepted, with the approval of the Director of African Studies, as credit for the major.

-Of the six Africa-focused courses, one must be selected from each of the following three requirements:
+Of the six Africa-focused courses, one must be selected from Course Group A and one must be selected from Course Group B:

 - AFS 221 (HIST 221) The Making of Modern Africa